Freight & Highways

 The overall aims of NPIF are as follows:

 - Improve efficiency of use or road space

 - Use smart technology to reduce congestion

-The West Midlands Combined Authority has coordinated the submission of 11 bids for this fund.
+The West Midlands Combined Authority (WMCA) has coordinated the submission of 11 bids for this fund.
 These can be viewed in the top right links and are as follows:

 - Solihull Strategic Cycle Network – Town Centre-UKC Hub-Birmingham Links (WMCA-NPIF-01)

 - A38 Growth, Resilience and Clean Air Project (WMCA-NPIF-02)